Marouan19/Twitter_sentiment_Analysis/README.md

 ![Visualization](images/import.png)

-2. After upload data u should see your data
+2. After uploading the data will be visualised as follow

 ![Visualization](images/data_import.png)

-3. Go to predict in real time to see your data generated in real time
+3. Go to 'Predict in Real Time' to see your data generated instantly.

 ![Visualization](images/prediction.png)